dndManager/dndAria/README.md

 # D&D Aria

-This is the setting for an adventure with 4 students at [EPIC](places/epic.html): Sevro, Vargan, Errich, and Alidris and an eel-farmer named Boert.
+This is the setting for an adventure with 4 students at [EPIC](places/epic.html): Sevro, Vargan, Errich, and Alidris.
+Boert joined the adventure by rescuing the crew from falling over a waterfall.
+Sevro disappeared jumping into a termite mound that, for most of the adventurers was a portal to the Fey Wild.
+Boert was abducted by an Invisible Stalker sent by his patron.
+Krotho was found in a dungeon encased in ice.